apache/jackrabbit-oak/oak-tarmk-failover/README.md

   - timeout handling doesn't cover everything on both server and slave
   - error handling on the slave still has some issues (the slave hangs)
   - maybe enable compression of the segments over the wire
-  - maybe add a checksum to the segment encoder/decoder to verify the integrity of the transfer
   - slave runmode could possibly be a read-only mode (no writes permitted)

 License